CambridgeDH/CDH-cookbook/beginner/python/lesson2-fundamental-commands-python.md

 [Back to table of contents](#contents)

 ## Navigating Jupyter Notebooks
-The first step to setting up a coding workspace is to launch Jupyter Notebooks, and create a new notebook for yourself.
+The first step to setting up a coding workspace is to launch Jupyter Notebooks and create a new notebook for yourself.
 If you did the homework in the last lesson, then you initiated a Notebook and typed some commands into some cells and ran them.
 Here we will take a closer look at the components of a Jupyter Notebook:
 <ul>
 <li><strong>Moving, Cutting, and Running Cells</strong>: Jupyter Notebooks are made up of individual cells.
 Using the options in the menu at the top, you can move cells up and down, you can 'cut' (delete), or 'add' a new cell, and you can run the code in the current cell.
 If you run code in one cell which affects cells below it, they have to be run in order (or the computer will not know that the previous cell is relevant).
 You can reorder cells by clicking the up and down arrows in the menu.</li>
 <li><strong>The Kernel</strong>: you can think of this as the 'working memory' of your notebook.
 If your code gets messy, or you start getting odd results when you run cells, you can restart the kernel by selecting from the restart options in the dropbox.
 Note that doing this will wipe the memory of the notebook and you'll have to run all your commands from the beginning.</li>
-<li><strong>Switching between Code and Markdown</strong>: The cells can either be code cells (which run live code), or they can be Markdown cells (Markdown is a kind of text formatting language for display).
-To turn a code cell into Markdown, press Control + M, and the cell outline should turn blue.
-To turn a Markdown cell into code, press Control + Y, and the cell outline should turn blue.</li>
+<li><strong>Switching between Code and Markdown</strong>: The cells can either be code cells (which run live code), or they can be Markdown cells (Markdown is a kind of text formatting language for visual display).
+To turn a code cell into Markdown, press Control + M. To turn a Markdown cell into code, press Control + Y.</li>
 </ul>

-&#x1f4a1; Tip: A full tutorial on Jupyter Notebook shortcuts can be [found here.](https://towardsdatascience.com/jypyter-notebook-shortcuts-bf0101a98330) These shortcuts typically work for most Jupyter-based Notebooks (such as Google Colab), but there are some variations.
+&#x1f4a1; Tip: A good (but old) tutorial on Jupyter Notebook shortcuts can be [found here.](https://towardsdatascience.com/jypyter-notebook-shortcuts-bf0101a98330) These shortcuts typically work for most Jupyter-based Notebooks (such as Google Colab), but there are some variations.
+These platforms do regularly update their interface so be prepared to occasionally have to check new settings or buttons.

 [Back to table of contents](#contents)